timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 typical refresh rate for rsync repositories used by RPs.

 We RECOMMEND serving rsync repositories from local storage so the host operating system can optimally use its I/O cache.
 Using network storage is NOT RECOMMENDED because it may not benefit from this cache.
-For example, the operating system cannot cache stat operations to list the repository content if NFS is used.
+For example, when using NFS, the operating system cannot cache the directory listing(s) of the repository.

-We RECOMMENDED setting the "max connections" to a value that a single node can handle within the time an RP allows for rsync to fetch data and re-evaluate as the repository changes in size over time.
+We RECOMMENDED setting the "max connections" to a value that a single node can handle with (1) the available memory and (2) the IO performance available to be able to serve this number of connections in the time RPs allow for rsync to fetch data.
+Load-testing results show that machine memory is likely the limiting factor for large repositories that are not IO limited.

 The number of rsyncd servers needed depends on the number of RPs, their refresh rate, and the "max connections" used.
 These values are subject to change over time, so we cannot give clear recommendations here except to restate that we RECOMMEND load-testing rsync and re-evaluating these parameters over time.

-# Acknowledgements
+# Acknowledgments

 This document is the result of many informal discussions between implementers.